 Ticks are arachnids in the sub class acari which are relatively large and long lived parasite.
 They are blood feeding external parasites.
 Ticks are classified into two families, Argarisidae or soft ticks and Ixodidae or hard ticks which differ considerably by their structure.
-More than 28species of ticks are distributed in Ethiopia.
+More than 28 species of ticks are distributed in Ethiopia.
 There are four stages in the life cycle of ticks: egg, larva, nymph, and adult.
 They maintain their parasite existence by feeding on vertebrate host.
 Tick bites can be directly debilitating to domestic animals causing mechanical damage, irritations, inflammations and hypersensitivity.
 When ticks are present in large numbers, it is feeding may cause anemia and reduction of productivity (George et al., 2004).

-Complex of problems related to ticks and tick-borne diseases of cattle created a demand for methods to control ticks and reduce losses of cattle production and productivity.
+Complex of problems related to ticks and tickborne diseases of cattle created a demand for methods to control ticks and reduce losses of cattle production and productivity.
 Control of tick infestations and the transmission of tick-borne diseases remain a challenge for the cattle industry in tropical and subtropical areas of the world.
 Tick control is a priority for many countries in tropical and subtropical regions.
-Tick and tick born disease causes loss of live stock economy of Ethiopia and ranks third among major parasitic disease after Trypanosomiasis and endoparasite (Lodos et al., 2000).
-Therefore, the main objectives of this study were to estimate the prevalence, associated risk factors and their distribution in Gozamin Woreda.
+Tick and tick born disease causes loss of livestock economy of Ethiopia and ranks third among major parasitic disease after Trypanosomiasis and endoparasite (Lodos et al., 2000).
+Hence present research project were used to estimate the prevalence of ticks and to investigate their genera in Gondar town and to assess their distribution associated with different risk factors.